pycage/shellfish/doc/Main.md

 ## Introduction

-Shellfish is a **declarative toolkit library** for creating HTML5 user interfaces.
+In short, Shellfish is a **declarative toolkit** for JavaScript environments and targets **full-stack development**.
+This means, it covers both, the client UI and the server side.

-The runtime has **no additional dependencies** and works on any browser or HTML5 runtime environment (such as e.g. Electron or Capacitor) that supports modern ECMAScript, which pretty much every recent browser out there does.
+Its runtime has **no additional dependecies** and works on any compatible JavaScript runtime environment, including:

+* Modern web browsers
+* Node.js
+* Runtime environments like Electron or Capacitor

-It also features Shui, a **UI modeling language** taking full advantage of Shellfish's declarative nature, loosely inspired by QML.
-If you are into QML, you will quickly feel at home with Shui.
+Shellfish also features Shui, a **modeling language** taking full advantage of Shellfish's declarative nature.

 This is what the obligatory "Hello, world!" example could look like in Shui code: